Are Wool Dryer Balls Worth It?

 How to use dryer balls?

-When using dryer balls it’s very important to remember how they work.
-Because they work by separating laundry, clothes, towels and bedding, dryer balls need space to work!
+How to use dryer balls it’s very important to remember how they work.
+Because they work by separating laundry, clothes, How to Wash Bed Sheets and Pillows, dryer balls need space to work!
 In other words, you can’t fill your dryer with a giant load of clean and wet laundry and expect the dryer balls to work!
 Dryer balls always work best with small to medium sized loads.

 Also, if you just bought a pack of various dryer balls, you’re probably wondering how many of those you need on each load.
 Well, the usual amount is 3 of the large balls per load.
 If you have small balls, 4 will probably do the trick!

-The instructions for dryer balls are pretty easy to follow: grab them, throw them into the dryer and leave them in with your laundry.
+How to use dryer balls: grab them, throw them into the dryer and leave them in with your laundry.
 Then, take out your dried laundry and leave the balls for the next load!

 Like your balls with a great scent?
-Then add a few drops of essential oils to them!
-Because essential oils are natural, they will not damage your wool dryer balls or your clothes and these will come out smelling great!
+Essential Oil Uses Because essential oils are natural, they will not damage your wool dryer balls or your clothes and these will come out smelling great!

 Do they actually work?